citostyle/crowdsourcing/README.md

     <role rolename="manager-gui"/>
     <user username="admin" password="adminadmin" roles="system,manager,manager-gui,admin,admin-gui"/>

-* If tomcat is not running locally or you would like to change the deployment URL, change the pom.xml and change the lines
+* If tomcat is not running locally or you would like to change the deployment URL, change the pom.xml and change the lines in `pom.xml`

     <plugin>
       <groupId>org.codehaus.mojo</groupId>